Manello/hla_mod_XenThug/README.md

 https://www.youtube.com/watch?v=UeSIuSt_FSo&feature=youtu.be

-If you are a player and don't want to make your own map: This is the wrong page for you!
-I will link some custom maps containing this mod below for you ;)
+Here is a list of the currently available maps:

-- Test map: This map is simply a proof of concept and is contained in the testmap.zip!
-To play the map simply place the content of this zip file inside your Half-Life Alyx/game/hlvr folder, and in steam add a "+map invasion01" starting parameter to Half Life:Alyx!
+- **Test map:** This map is simply a proof of concept and is contained in the testmap.zip!
+To play the map simply place the content of this zip file inside your Half-Life Alyx/game/hlvr folder, and in steam add a "+map invasion01" startup parameter to Half Life:Alyx!
+(And no, it will not break your game, simply remove the startup parameter to play the normal game again)

 ### [ROADMAP, Version 0.1]